+The use of the district's name, logos, symbols, or imagery for online fundraising will be subject to the approval of the Superintendent.
+All online fundraising efforts will fulfill a public purpose, and will not benefit only one single individual or family except in unique circumstances pre-approved by the school board.
 If approved, the requestor shall be responsible for preparing all materials and information related to the online fundraising campaign and keeping district administration apprised of the status of the campaign.

-The requestor is responsible for compliance with all state and federal laws and other relevant district policies and procedures.
-All items and money generated are subject to the same controls and regulations as other district property and shall be deposited or inventoried accordingly.
+All items and money generated from online fundraising are subject to the same controls and regulations as other district property and shall be deposited or inventoried accordingly.
 No money raised or items purchased shall be distributed to individual employees.